Millions gearing up for cold temperatures not seen for a generation

 "These are some of the coldest temperatures an entire generation has ever felt, talking about the millennials," Prociv said.
 "A lot of these temperatures will be the coldest since about 1994, when a lot of them were just being born."

-- The mercury is set to dip to -22 Wednesday in Chicago, where it hasn't been -20 since Jan.
+- The mercury was expected to dip to minus-22 Wednesday in Chicago, where it hasn't been minus-20 since Jan.
 18, 1994.
-If Chicago hits -22, that'll make the Windy City as cold as the South Pole and colder than Siberia and Barrow, Alaska — the most northern point of the United States.
+If Chicago hits minus-22, it would be as cold as the South Pole and colder than Siberia and Barrow, Alaska — the northernmost point of the United States.

-- Milwaukee is braced for an overnight low of about -28 degrees, which would threaten Brew Town's all-time low of -26 set in 1996.
+- Milwaukee was bracing for an overnight low of about minus-28 degrees, which would threaten Brew Town's all-time low of minus-26, set in 1996.

-- Des Moines, Iowa, could see the mercury drop to -21 early Wednesday in potentially the coldest day there since it was -20 on Feb.
+- Des Moines, Iowa, could see the mercury drop to minus-21 early Wednesday in potentially the coldest day there since it was minus-20 on Feb.
 4, 1996.

-- The low temperature in Philadelphia is forecast to be 5 degrees on Wednesday.
+- The low temperature in Philadelphia was forecast to be 5 degrees on Wednesday.

-- Snow is set fall in Buffalo on Tuesday night, for 24 to 96 hours, dumping 12 to 24 inches.
+- Snow was expected set fall in Buffalo, New York, on Tuesday night, for 24 to 96 hours, dumping 12 to 24 inches.

 - A dusting of snow even fell on Alabama on Tuesday, as Gov. Kay Ivey declared a state of emergency for this week's cold weather.